hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 Both ExecutorService and CompletableFuture offer mechanisms for chaining asynchronous tasks, but they take different approaches.
   * In ExecutorService, we typically submit tasks for execution and then use the Future objects returned by these tasks to handle dependencies and chain subsequent tasks.
 However, this involves blocking and waiting for the completion of each task before proceeding to the next, which can lead to inefficiencies in handling asynchronous workflows.
   * On the other hand, CompletableFuture offers a more streamlined and expressive way to chain asynchronous tasks.
-It simplifies task chaining with built-in methods like thenApply().
-These methods allow you to define a sequence of asynchronous tasks where the output of one task becomes the input for the next. **HE**: an available thread (by default in the ForkJoin.commonPool) is *woken up* when the input is available for the next task.
+It simplifies task chaining with built-in methods like `thenApply()`.
+These methods allow you to define a sequence of asynchronous tasks where the output of one task becomes the input for the next.
+  **An available thread (by default in the ForkJoin.commonPool) is *woken up* when the input is available for the next task.**

 ---